ionic-team/stencil-site/src/docs/framework-integration/react.md

 # or if using yarn
 yarn add @stencil/react-output-target --dev
 ```

-### Add the React Wrapper Function to your Stencil Component Library

 In your project's `stencil.config.ts`, add the `reactOutputTarget` configuration to the `outputTargets` array: